A Primitive Place & Country Journal, LLC

 The Seraph on Facebook!

-Pictured above is the winter/holiday 2014 issue to be released November 1st.
-It will be arriving in mailboxes in mid November.
+Pictured above is the fall 2015 issue to be released August 1st.
+It will be arriving in mailboxes in mid to late August.

 Follow us on Facebook!